-Two presentation software packages are Prezi and Google Slides.
-If you are looking for the best between the two, this is the Prezi vs. Google Slides battle to help you decide.
+Two presentation apps are Prezi and Google Slides.
+If you are looking for the best between the two, this is Prezi vs. Google Slides to help you decide.

 Note: Prezi is for designs, video conferences, and presentations, and this article focuses on presentation features.

 Prezi is presentation software that personalizes your experience depending on your student, educator, or business role.

 - Creating designs and presenting

 - Recording video presentations and presenting later or sending them to others

 The app supports inviting your team or friends to collaborate.

 Prezi does not use an individual slide approach but a canvas-based method for presentation.
 You can zoom in and out on the subject of the presentation.

 Google Slides is a free collaborative cloud-based presentation program.
 You can add images, videos, and audio to presentations.

 The good thing about Google Slides is that it is connected to other Google apps, like Google Sheets, Gmail, and Google Drive, allowing you to log in and start working anywhere you want.